bbauska/W3Cx-3of5/README.md

 From Bruce Lawson's article : <i>"Whichever you choose, it's represented internally as a number of seconds.
 Because of this, you can't specify a duration in terms of months, because a month isn't a precise number of seconds; a month can last from 28 to 31 days.
 Similarly, a year isn't a precise number of seconds; it's 12 months and February sometimes has an extra day.</i>

 <i>You still can't represent dates before the Christian era, as years can't be negative.
 Neither can you indicate date ranges.
-To mark up From "21/02/2012 to 25/02/2012″, use two separate <time> elements."</i></p>
+To mark up From "21/02/2012 to 25/02/2012″, use two separate &lt;time&gt; elements."</i></p>

 <h4>Examples:</h4>